Azure/batch-shipyard/docs/99-current-limitations.md

 is restricted to Batch accounts with keys (non-AAD).
 * Virtual network support in Batch pools can only be used with UserSubscription Batch accounts.
-* Custom images with UserSubscription Batch accounts are not supported (yet).
 * Windows Server 2016, Clear Linux, and Oracle Linux are not supported with Batch Shipyard at this time.
 * Task dependencies are incompatible with multi-instance tasks.
 This is a